Vermonster

 Highlights from Recent Projects

-In another project, Vermonster was hired to develop guidelines for an authoring platform, a point-of-care web service, and an application for a company that creates clinical decision support tools.
-The goal of the project was to make 20% of cancer treatment decisions evidence-based and 10% value-based.
-The platform developed by Vermonster uses CDS Hooks to launch an app from the physician medication order screen.
-The app collects patient data from the electronic health record and passes it to an AI engine which suggests evidence-based therapy options.
-The team from Vermonster varied from 4–8 developers, designers, and key health informatics architects.
+In another project, Vermonster was contracted by a company that creates clinical decision support tools to develop guidelines for an authoring platform, a point-of-care web service, and an application that can be launched from a doctor's medical record.
+The platform uses CDS Hooks to launch an app from the physician medication order screen.
+The app retrieves patient data from the electronic health record and passes it to an AI engine, which suggests evidence-based therapy options.
+The team, which varied from 4-8 developers, designers, and health informatics architects, also measured and reported on compliance with the evidence for payers and providers who share the risk in value-based care agreements.

-Vermonster also worked with Boston University’s School of Medicine to develop a web learning platform for university students.
-The platform was designed to provide students with a note-taking tool to log their learning experiences.
-Vermonster was involved in the initial design process and handled all backend development.
-The platform features a learning portfolio, a community feed, and a heat map to visualize where learning is happening.
-The web platform was launched in August 2016.
+Vermonster was also engaged by the Boston University School of Medicine to develop a web learning platform for students.
+The platform was to provide a note-taking tool for learners to log their experiences.
+Vermonster was involved from the initial design process and handled all the backend development.
+They also created a learning portfolio, a community feed, and a heat map to visualize where learning was happening.
+The team of developers, designers, and project managers successfully launched the web platform within a few months.